Spider4956/Golden-Inferno/Chapters/Chapter 5.md

 “Let’s stick to the left.
 That way we can easily follow the wall without too many issues hopefully.”
 Zenon suggested.
 After hearing no complaints he shrugged and they went that way, eventually, they heard anvils.
 It no longer sounded like mining, but rather like creating.
 Smoke billowed their way and they followed it till they got to another parting.

-“Since I chose the last one, Bianca can choose now,” Zenon muttered although he got no response.
+“Since I chose the last one, Bianca can choose now since she wants to be so involved in my life,” Zenon muttered although he got no response.
 “Bianca…?”
 He asked, turning to look at her.

 “What?
-Oh yes sorry.
+Oh yes sorry I don't often pay attention to dumbasses.
 There’s a foul smell coming from the left side so let’s go to the right side for now.”
 She nodded enthusiastically, it looked like she was trying her best to stay awake.

 “Alright then,” Zenon responded as he walked down the right side glancing back to make sure the others were still with him.
 It seemed the overall pace had slowed down and Bianca was moving sluggishly through.
 Unfortunately for them, what seemed to be a demon patrol had wandered through the tunnel.
 An arrow wished past him, barely missing his cheek and struck one of the demons right in the head.
 “Careful where you’re aiming.”
 He muttered as he drew his katana and moved towards one of the demons, delivering an X slash across its chest causing it to burst into pieces.
 He then side-stepped out of the way of an awkwardly thrown spear that landed in the belly of the remaining demon although it didn’t penetrate the whole way in.
 Zenon grabbed the end and slammed it in before swinging it out of the demon's side causing a cascade of blue-covered guts to flood out as it fell to the ground with a thud.
 Zenon returned the spear to Winston who smiled sheepishly but Zenon just frowned, “I thought you couldn’t see.”